Skip to content

 height = john.height

-This way we can access John’s third attribute by its name (height) rather than by its index (2).
-Yes, it’s much more code to do the same thing, but it makes the code so much easier to understand.
+This way we can access John's third attribute by its name (height) rather than by its index (2).
+Yes, it's more code to do the same thing, but it makes the code so much easier to understand.
 Another benefit of the NamedTuple syntax is that we can specify that the attribute name is supposed to be a string and that the other attributes are all supposed to be a number.
 This helps immensely with auto-completion and error detection in case we use a type checker such as mypy.

 Being able to write john.height instead of john[2] is not only easier to read, it also has the potential to save you from hours of frustration.
 Imagine mistakenly writing john[1] or john[3] instead of john[2] without noticing it and then wondering why your code isn't working as expected.
 Accidentally writing john.age when you meant john.height doesn't happen as easily as confusing indices.

-NamedTuple vs namedtuple
+NamedTuple vs namedtuple#

 NamedTuple is an improvement of the older namedtuple which you find in collections.
 Just in case you stumble upon namedtuple in someone else's code, here's what an older version of the same code snippet would be: